matthew1000/gstreamer-cheat-sheet/mixing.md

     queue2 ! audioconvert ! audioresample ! audiomix. \
     demux2. ! queue2 ! decodebin ! videoconvert ! videoscale ! video/x-raw,width=320,height=180 ! videomix.
 ```

+## Fading
+It's often nicer to fade between sources than to abruptly cut betwen them.
+This can be done both with video (temporarily blending using alpha channel) or audio (lowering the volume of one whilst raising it on another).

+It's not possible to do this on the command line... alhough `alpha` and `volume` can be set, they can only be set to discrete values.

+Programatically, however, this is possible through [dynamically controlled parameters](https://gstreamer.freedesktop.org/documentation/application-development/advanced/dparams.html).
+With this, you tell GStreamer the 'from' and 'to' values (e.g. 0 and 1 to increase volume), and the time period to do it.

+See [`mix with fade.py`](python_examples/mix_with_fade.py) for a simple Python example.

+As a slightly richer example, [`mix_with_other_props.py`](python_examples/mix_with_other_props.py) shows how other properties, such as the image's position and size, can also be changed this way.